PawanKumar-Dev/R/Notes/17_Context_API_Details.md

-# Details of context API
+# Details of context API 1st way

 - We seprate our all context in seprate folder "context".
 - Our context depends upon what code we are sharing like for user data sharing: "UserContext.js" OR for post sharing: "PostContext.js"